stadiamaps/ferrostar/guide/src/android-getting-started.md

 // Instance variable definition private lateinit var locationProvider: FusedLocationProvider

-// Later when the activity loads and a context is avaialable locationProvider = FusedLocationProvider(context = this)
+// Later when the activity loads and a context is available locationProvider = FusedLocationProvider(context = this)
 ```